 Pediatric Avulsion Fracture About the Hip

 There are two types of snapping around the hip.
 External snapping is often visible and occurs when a tight fascial band (iliotibial or IT band) snaps over the outside of the hip bone.
-Internal snapping occurs deep in the hip and cause an audible “pop.”
-It is caused by snapping of the iliopsoas over the front of the hip joint.
+Internal snapping occurs deep in the hip and causes an audible “pop.”.
+It is caused by the snapping of the iliopsoas over the front of the pelvis.
 They are both usually treated with physical therapy and anti-inflammatories if they are painful.
 Surgery is rarely needed except in severe or chronic cases.

 A sports hernia is a painful, soft tissue injury that occurs in the groin area.
 It most often occurs during sports that require sudden changes of direction or intense twisting movements.
 Rest, ice and anti-inflammatory medication may resolve the pain and allow an athlete to return to their sport.
 If the pain comes back after you resume activities, you may need surgery to repair the torn tissues.